 Already, health centres and posts spread across the area have been abandoned.
 For example, Ikot Udo Ossiom, Ikot Oku Usung, Ikot Unah, Adat Ifang Health Centres as well as Health Posts in Ikot Ebok, Nkek Ndon Anan and Nto Okon have turned to mere government edifices because insecurity has sent the personnel packing.
 Where a few staff are seen, the patients are not there for fear of meeting untimely death in the hands of the militants striking their targets at will.
 Again, a large chunk of the indigenes has deserted the flashpoints.

-With the despicable health condition, the area is in dire straits and ‘Health Is Wealth’ is sloganeering even as the 2018 local government budget for health sector may be lost in transit because the impelementers of primary health-care delivery services are not in sight.
+With the despicable health condition, the area is in dire straits and ‘Health Is Wealth’ is sloganeering even as the 2018 local government budget for health sector may be lost in transit because the implementers of primary health-care delivery services are not in sight.

 At the same time, diseases and epidemic culminating in sickness keep sprawling seeking many: the rich, the poor, the enlightened and the ignorant in the area devastated by man-made problem to prey on.
 That is the fate of a people in this 21st century battling to meet their health needs in an era people in some advanced civilisations are going to the Mars.